The 10 Highest Potential Returns in Electrical Components and Equipment Stocks

 That's all it comes down to.
 Historically, stocks have returned 9.6% per year on average -- 5%, 4.5%, and 0.1% from dividends, earnings growth, and valuation changes, respectively.
 Naturally, the best stocks to buy are the ones that will produce the highest combined return.

 So which electrical components and equipment stocks will earn investors the best returns today?
 Obviously, no one can say with total certainty.
-Estimates about the future should always be taken with a grain of salt, particularly when analyst forecasts are involved.
-In fact, studies show that analysts' long-term earnings per share estimates tend to be off by some 40%, so I've reduced their estimates accordingly.
+You should always take future estimates with a grain of salt, particularly when analyst forecasts are involved.
+In fact, studies show that analysts' long-term earnings per share estimates tend to be off by as much as 40%, so I've reduced their estimates accordingly.

 Dividend Yield (current)